zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

       [](youtube:KAfmbzGDe9E)

-**STEP 3:** Set Credentials to Oracle GoldenGate MA Marketplace Instances in Enterprise Manager Plug-in If you are an Enterprise Manager administrator, then you also have the option of storing credentials in a secure manner — as preferences or operation credentials.
+**STEP 3:** Set Credentials to Oracle GoldenGate MA Marketplace Instances in Enterprise Manager Plug-in

+If you are an Enterprise Manager administrator, then you also have the option of storing credentials in a secure manner — as preferences or operation credentials.
 You can then use these credentials to perform different system management activities like real-time monitoring, patching, provisioning, and other target administrative operations.

-You need to set the Monitoring Credentials for an MA instance.
+You need to set the Credentials (Monitoring and Preferred Credentials) for an MA instance.
+It is required to set preferred credentials to Oracle GoldenGate Service manager target for Oracle GoldenGate Microservices instances in addition to monitoring credentials.
+While setting preferred credentials for a Microservices instance, you need to add only the host credential.

 To set the Monitoring credentials:
   1. Click **Setup**, select **Security**, and click **Monitoring Credentials** to display the **Monitoring Credentials** page.